dpwiese/personal-website/content/posts/adaptive-mimo-python.md

 ## Requirements

-First, several requirements must be checked to determine whether the intended classical adaptive controller is applicable to the system in \eqref{eqn.adaptive.plantmatrices}.
+First, several requirements must be checked to determine whether the intended classical adaptive controller is applicable to the system in \eqref{eqn-adaptive-plantmatrices}.
 These requirements are:

 1. Plant must be square, that is $m=p$.